keybase/book-content/api/nist.md

 To save some bandwidth, we're only using the first 19 bytes of the SHA256 of the long token.
 If Keybase had 2<sup>24</sup> concurrently active users, an attacker would have a 1 in 2<sup>128</sup> chance of guessing a session token, which is small enough to be comfortable with.
-We don't need the full collision-resistence property of SHA256 here, and we can shave bandwidth.
+We don't need the full collision-resistance property of SHA256 here, and we can shave bandwidth.

 ## The Finer Points